 Identify and implement watershed restoration and water quality/quantity projects to improve overall water quality within the Wreck Pond Brook Watershed.
 Projects should address one or more of the following pollutants of concern: pathogens/bacteria, suspended solids, nutrients and/or quantity.

 Assist Monmouth County with the implementation of plans to dredge parts of the Wreck Pond Watershed and identify other areas for localized dredging.
 Investigate the feasibility and cost of larger scale dredging project and sources of funding.
 Further study the sediments in Wreck Pond and whether they contribute to elevated bacteria levels.
 Investigate whether dredging would help in the restoration of the watershed?

 - Action Item – Flood Control

 Superstorm Sandy breached the sand dune revealing an emergency spillway for Wreck Pond.
 The emergency spillway eliminates the need for a permanent pump system.
-A DEP Beach and Dune Maintenance Permit allows for temporary excavation and regrading of sand to the east of the spillway outside of Piping Plover Season.
-During Piping Plover Season, Spring Lake must obtain emergency approval from NJDEP.
+A DEP Beach and Dune Maintenance Permit and Emergency Authorization allows for temporary excavation and re-grading of sand to the east of the spillway in an emergency flooding situation.
 The emergency spillway is able to discharge the water from the pond when it reaches an elevation of 2.5 feet above sea level.
 This alleviates flooding.
 During a coastal surge it is necessary to prevent the ocean tidal water from filling the pond.
 Spring Lake is exploring a sluice gate to prevent the coastal surge.
-Spring Lake and NJDEP are also exploring the incorporation of a berm around certain areas of Wreck Pond of 18"-2' to prevent flooding as part of the living shoreline project.
+Spring Lake and NJDEP are also exploring the incorporation of a berm around certain areas of Wreck Pond of 18”-2’ to prevent flooding as part of the living shoreline project.